Following is a brief summary of your benefits upon layoff.

 You may continue to seek reimbursement for eligible expenses incurred through the date of your layoff.
 Your coverage in the dependent care flexible spending account ceases unless you meet certain eligibility requirements, such as are employed elsewhere or are actively seeking employment.
 If you are recalled within 30 days of your layoff date, you are automatically reinstated at the same annual election amount.
 If you are recalled more than 30 days after your layoff date, you are eligible to participate in the program and may elect a new amount for the remainder of the calendar year.

-Participants in the Retirement Investors’ Club (RIC) (formerly known as the deferred compensation program) have many options when they terminate from State employment.
+Participants in the Retirement Investors’ Club (RIC) deferred compensation benefit have many options when they terminate from State employment.
 You have the option to:

-- Leave your money in RIC and continue to defer taxes (at age 70 ½ you must begin taking your required minimum distributions).
+- Leave your money in RIC and continue to defer taxes (you must begin taking your required minimum distributions by the IRS required beginning date).

 - Request total, partial, or systematic payments from your RIC account.